West Virginia Collection Agency Bond: A Comprehensive Guide

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the West Virginia Collection Agency Bond?

 No, a credit check is not required for the West Virginia Collection Agency Bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all West Virginia collection agencies regardless of their credit history.

 How Much Does the West Virginia Collection Agency Bond Cost?

-The West Virginia Collection Agency surety bond costs just $100 per year.
+The West Virginia Collection Agency surety bond costs just $100 per year or $10 per month.

 How Does West Virginia Define “Collection Agency?”

 West Virginia statute 47-16-2 defines a collection agency as any business entity who engages in one or more of the following activities: